ade-sede/home-dashboard/service/README.md

 - Public shared codes in well named folders at the root

 ## Infra
-The service is hosted on a VPS with automated deployments via GitHub Actions.
+The backend is hosted on a VPS with automated deployments via GitHub Actions.

 ### Infrastructure Overview
 The setup consists of two main parts: